Applicants Sought for Hawaiʻi Elections Commission

-Hawaii Supreme Court Chief Justice Mark E. Recktenwald has been notified by the State of Hawaii Elections Commission of the need to appoint two members to the commission to fill the following vacancies, under the authority conferred by Hawaii Revised Statutes Section 11-7(c), and in the absence of a Senate Minority Leader:
+HONOLULU — Hawaiʻi Supreme Court Chief Justice Mark E. Recktenwald has been notified by the State of Hawaiʻi Elections Commission of the need to appoint an individual to the Commission to fill the following vacancy, under the authority conferred by Hawaiʻi Revised Statutes Section 11-7(c):

-2) The term of Patricia Berg (County of Kauai) that will expire on June 30, 2018.
+The unexpired term of William Dean (County of Hawaiʻi) that will expire on June 30, 2024.

-As vacancies on the commission shall be filled with a person from the same county as the departing elections commission member, Chief Justice Recktenwald is soliciting applications from residents of the County of Kauai.
-Please note that persons currently taking an active part in political management or in political campaigns cannot serve on the commission.
+As vacancies on the Commission shall be filled with a person from the same county as the departing elections commission member, Chief Justice Recktenwald is soliciting applications from residents of the County of Hawaiʻi for this vacancy.
+Please note that persons currently taking an active part in political management or in political campaigns cannot serve on the Commission.

-Any resident of the County of Kauai who is interested in serving on the State of Hawaii Elections Commission should submit a resume and cover letter that includes the following information:
+Any resident of the County of Hawaiʻi who is interested in serving on the State of Hawaiʻi Elections Commission should submit a resume and cover letter that includes the following information:

-- A statement explaining why he or she is qualified to serve on the commission.
+1. A statement explaining why they are qualified to serve on the Commission.

-- A disclosure of any pending litigation, tax, or criminal matter, any potential conflict of interest with regard to the duties of the commission, or anything else that could adversely affect your ability to serve on the commission.
+4. A disclosure of any pending litigation, tax, or criminal matter, any potential conflict of interest with regard to the duties of the Commission, or anything else that could adversely affect your ability to serve on the Commission.